Seniors may need help talking with doctors

-For many older adults, doctor appointments can be difficult and confusing.
-Having you as their health advocate helps them get the best possible care — especially if they need help talking about sensitive subjects, keeping track of details, or making sure their care is coordinated among multiple doctors.
+Having you as their health advocate will improve your older adult’s overall health – especially if they need help talking about sensitive subjects, keeping track of details, or making sure their care is coordinated among multiple doctors.

 Start by asking your older adult if they’ll allow you to help.
 Let them know that you want to make visits easier for them, not completely take over.
 They’ll still be the lead person when talking with the doctor, but you’ll be there to cover additional questions and take notes.